viniciuswoop/knowledge-base/SoftwareEngineering/Learning/README.md

 - [Being Experimental](./Experimentalism.md)

-By adopting these techniques, engineers establish a disciplined approach to solving problems and continuously improving software systems.
+By adopting these techniques, engineers establish a disciplined approach to solving problems and continuously learning about the system and the business domain.